Shiremoor Primary School Governing Body Annual Statement 2017/18

 Finance Committee has met on 4 occasions.
 Attendance 80%

-Personnel Committee has met on 1 occasions.
+Personnel Committee has met on 1 occasion.
 Attendance 100%

 Meetings need to be quorate to ensure that decisions can be made.
 Where decisions have to be made quickly governors have agreed to be contacted by email.